Yu-2008/React-Native-Budgeting-Management-Android-Application/README.md

 ## Step 4: Download all folders and files (except "package.json") from this repository

-If everything is alright, let's installing the dependencies.
-Please enter your root react native folder by using terminal or CMD and run the following command:
+If everything goes well, let's installing the dependencies.
+Please enter your React Native root directory by using terminal or CMD and run the following command:

  ```bash
 # using npm